guillaume-gc/gc-aws-organization/README.md

 1. Make sure you have valid AWS credentials.

-2. Initialize Terraform (assuming there is a `.tfbackend` file with variables, see `.github/workflows/deploy.yml` for variables list):
+2. Initialize Terraform (assuming there is a `.tfbackend` file with variables, see `.github/workflows/deploy.yml` for a variable list):
     ```bash
     terraform init
     ```